Nischal2110/Tableau-Story/README.md

 # Tableau-Story
-How shift in sales happens for different industriesa
+How shift in sales happens for different industries